-- Dion Data Solutions – This is another company that seeks part-time home contracted vendors who can type 60 wpm with accuracy.
+- Dion Data Solutions – This is another company that seeks part-time home-contracted vendors who can type 60 wpm with accuracy.
 You can read more details about the position and apply online.

-- GAO – GAO short for Great American Opportunities recruits home based operators to type in magazine subscriptions and order forms from schools that scout for fundraising campaigns.
+- GAO – GAO short for Great American Opportunities recruits home-based operators to type in magazine subscriptions and order forms from schools that scout for fundraising campaigns.
 Most of you are probably familiar with this when your kids receive the order forms to go door-to-door to sell cookies and other gifts.
 This is what you will type in from home.
-You will be able to request to apply to for this position very soon.
+You will be able to request to apply for this position very soon.
 I will give you all the details very soon on my YouTube channel so make sure that you subscribe here.

 - Ibotta – This company is currently looking for someone to work from home as a customer support data entry specialist to process user receipts and verify purchases.
 You will need to live near Denver.
 Pays $10 per hour.

 - Manpower – Manpower is currently in need of data entry keyers to work from home who can type 7,000 to 8,000 kph.
-This is a first shift position that pays $9.25 to $12 per hour.
+This is a first-shift position that pays $9.25 to $12 per hour.
 Apply as soon as possible before those positions get filled.

-- UpWork – This company has work at home data entry jobs for freelancers.
-Pay is per task, gig or assignment.
+- UpWork – This company has work-at-home data entry jobs for freelancers.
+Pay is per task, gig, or assignment.

 - Volt – This company is looking for an internet researcher to work on a data entry project.
-You will also need to communicate in French, Italian and English.
+You will also need to communicate in French, Italian, and English.

 - Mturk – Amazon Mturk has some data entry work that you can complete as a Turker.
 When you search for hits, just type in the words, “data entry or typing” and you will find some.